Chiru2123/crm-web-app/README.md

 ## Contact and Support

-For questions, issues, or feature requests, please contact the deve.
+For questions, issues, or feature requests, please contact the developer chyrus2123@gmail.com.